polyhackers/.github/README.md

-# .github
+# Polyhackers

-Public organization profile
+This organization will be used to plan, host and collaborate private hackatons